Leaving an Abusive Relationship with No Money

 You will need friends and family around who will support you and give you the strength that you need to remain strong and resolute in your decision.

-3. Create a Timeline for yourself.
+3. Create a timeline for yourself.

 Don’t wait until conditions get worse.
 If you’re in an unhealthy relationship, leave before your partner’s abuse escalates.